Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Observe feedback or help links provided by the system.

 **Expected Result:**  The system should show guidance like: "Upload must be under 5MB.
 Only JPG and PNG formats are supported."

+**Actual Result:**  The system shows guidance like: "Upload must be under 5MB.
+Only JPG and PNG formats are supported."

 ---